dmc0204/Rodran/README.md

 	prompts using default options.

 	You are importing the structure and data of a self-contained sql dump of the demoed Database file
-	you downloaded and targeted with the MySQL Data import function.
+	you downloaded and imported with the MySQL Data import function.

 	The project demo interacts with the structure and data contained in the sql dump file.

+	<-- Ready Check -->

+	Before you test the project demo:

+	1) The project files should be in the ".../htdocs/owldb/" file path (if using xAMPP as your local server).
+	2) MySQL service should be running a Local Instance of the Database system with the Structure
+	   and Data from the "owldb_v1.sql" dump.
+	3) xAMPP Control Panel is running and you have started the Apache Server.
+	4) You are now ready to open newest version of Chrome or Firefox to test the project demo.
+	5) Navigate to "/localhost/owldb/" in your browser.
+If you are using a different filepath or server
+	   these steps will not work for you.

+	Enjoy using the Overwatch League Database!